Compton light pressure and spectral imprint of relic radiation on cosmic electrons

 In this Letter, we show that very interesting effects in such an interaction can be elicited at both low- and high-energy domains.
-At low-energy, we predicts the formation of a ``frozen non-equilibrium'' state of electrons as the universe expands (including present epoch), whereby due to its cooling, CMB fails to enforce thermal equilibrium on electrons, thus letting them keep constant temperature forever ($10 - 20 K$ depending on cosmological constant).
-In high-energy domain, where electron energy exceed a so called Compton threshold ($E_C \sim 10^{14} eV$), we predict the transformation of initial thermal electron spectra of high-energy sources into narrow lines followed by a cutoff near the Compton threshold.
-We limit our consideration here only to the momentum decay due to CMB and do not consider other evolution channels (such as e. g. synchrotron radiation due to galactic magnetic fields, secondary effects due to decay of protons, anisotropy fluctuations due to Sachs-Wolfe effect, etc.).
+At low-energy, we predicts the formation of a ``frozen non-equilibrium'' state of electrons as the universe expands (including present epoch): due to its cooling, CMB fails to enforce thermal equilibrium on electrons, and let them keep constant temperature forever ($10 - 20 K$).
+At high-energies ($> E_C \sim 10^{14} eV$) we predict transformation of initial thermal electron spectra into narrow lines followed by a cutoff near $ E_C$.
+We limit our consideration here only to the momentum decay due to CMB and do not consider other evolution channels (such as e. g. synchrotron radiation due to galactic magnetic fields, secondary effects due to decay of protons, anisotropy fluctuations due to Sachs-Wolfe effect, etc).